devopsdays/devopsdays-web/utilities/docs/workflow/README.md

 ### Clone your organization's repository

 Click on the "Clone or Download" button on your repo.
-Copy the full URL listed there (if you prefer to use ssh, use that link, but choosing HTTPS over SSH is beyond the scope of this document).
+Copy the full URL listed there (ssh or https, [depending upon your preference](https://help.github.com/articles/which-remote-url-should-i-use/).

 ![](img/clone-button.jpg)